Skip to main content

 Duration calculated on engaged sessions: > 10s, 1 key event, or > 1 page loaded

-of all site users.
+for all site users.

 5. Bounce Rate